Munich is a city that wears many hats. It’s famous for its incredible architecture, diverse art, football team, and, of course, Oktoberfest.

 Best Hotel in Haidhausen: Mariahilf

-Its rooms are comfortable and spacious, perfect for families.
+Its comfortable rooms are spacious and perfect for families.
 Enjoy a range of modern amenities and comfortable features.

 Best Hotel in Haidhausen: Am Nockherberg Hotel